casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 ## Prerequisites

-You must meet the following prerequisites before starting this tutorial:
+The following prerequisites are required for this workflow:

-1. Set up all the prerequisites listed [here](../../../developers/prerequisites.md), including a funded [Account](../../../developers/prerequisites.md#setting-up-an-account) and the [Casper CLI client](../../../developers/prerequisites.md#the-casper-command-line-client)
+1. Set up all the prerequisites listed [here](../../../developers/prerequisites.md), including a [funded account](../../../developers/prerequisites.md#setting-up-an-account) and the [Casper CLI client](../../../developers/prerequisites.md#the-casper-command-line-client)
 2. Complete the [Two-Party Multi-Signature Deploys](../../../resources/tutorials/advanced/two-party-multi-sig.md) workflow and set up the source account for multi-signature deploys
-3. Learn how to use the `make-deploy` and `send-deploy` Casper CLI client commands as outlined in [Transferring Tokens using a Multi-Sig Deploy](../../../developers/cli/transfers/multisig-deploy-transfer.md)
+3. Learn how to use the `make-deploy`, `sign-deploy`, and `send-deploy` Casper CLI client commands
 4. Understand the Casper [account-based model](../../../concepts/design/casper-design.md#accounts-head) before proceeding

 ## Session Code Required for Key Management

-To manage the associated keys and thresholds for an Account, you must run session code that executes within the account's context.
+To manage the associated keys and thresholds for an account, you must run session code that executes within the account's context.
 Note that the session code provided in this workflow is not a general-purpose program and needs to be modified for each use case.

 :::caution